Daewoo Maepsy: Saehan/Daewoo Max

-A pickup truck version was also offered initially as the Saehan Max and later as the Daewoo Max from August 1979 to 1988.
+A pickup truck version was also offered initially as the Saehan Max and later as the Daewoo Max from August 1979 to May 1988.
 These have the 1.5-liter four, although Opel's 2-liter diesel engine became available in May 1980.
 These were exported to Greece as the "Saehan Max 850" (reflecting the max load capacity), but in 1980 the importer went bankrupt in part due to new, more stringent European rules being introduced in Greece.
 220 leftover trucks (cabins without beds) were left in a customs area in Athens.
 After a number of years they were bought by a Norwegian entrepreneur and sold in Norway at rock bottom prices, in spite of much resistance from other local importers.

 In December 1981 a three-way bed was introduced, and in January 1983 the name was changed to Daewoo Max.
 The Max used the original Gemini front even as the Maepsy's new bodywork was introduced in 1982, but the 1984 facelift was applied to the Max as well.
 Beginning in November 1984 the 1.5-liter XQ engine was installed in the Max as well.
 The Max ended production in 1988 without a successor.